Soundmark/proxy-switch-plugin/README.en-US.md

 ### Config Hot Update(Experimental)

 By delivering the webpack config file path from the `watchPath` option, we could update our proxy config without restarting the server and just a fast refresh of the page.

-> Notice：This is a experimental feature which haven't been fully tested yet.
-Please use it carefully.

 ## License